aircrftdev/aircrft-gridsome-starter-blog-v1/content/posts/markdown-test-file.md

 ---
-title: Markdown test file
+title: What’s your moonshot?
-date: 2019-02-06
+date: 2021-05-27
 published: true
-tags: ['Markdown','Test files']
+tags: [‘Moonshot Mindset’, ‘Startup Marketplace’, ‘Positive Impact Technology Platform’]
+series: false
+cover_image: ./images/whats-your-moonshot-380hx770w.png
 canonical_url: false
-description: "Startup marketplace"
+description: “What’s your moonshot?”
 ---

 Markdown is intended to be as easy-to-read and easy-to-write as is feasible.Readability, however, is emphasized above all else.
 A Markdown-formatted